obonaventure/cnp3/book/network/network.rst

    ICMP redirect

- - `Parameter problem` : this ICMP message is sent when a router or a host receives an IP packet containing an error
+ - `Parameter problem` : this ICMP message is sent when a router or a host receives an IP packet containing an error (e.g. an invalid option)
  - `Source quench` : a router was supposed to send this message when it had to discard packets due to congestion.
 However, sending ICMP messages in case of congestion was not the best way to reduce the congestion and since the inclusion of a congestion control scheme in TCP, this ICMP message has been deprecated.

  - `Time Exceeded` : there are two types of `Time Exceeded` ICMP messages